-The Horseradish plant comes from Russia and hungry and is even referenced in greek mythology as well as Shakespeare.
-If you want to learn more fun facts about horseradish checkout this article from Spruce Eats.
+The Horseradish plant comes from Russia and is hungry and is even referenced in Greek mythology as well as Shakespeare.
+If you want to learn more fun facts about horseradish check out this article from Spruce Eats.

 The finer you grate the horseradish the stronger the fumes so if you are grating it for steak use the thickest setting on the box grater to minimize.

-Especially for a recipe like this there is no shame in using a prepared Horseradish.
-Its convenient and there's no need to cry over condiment making.
+Especially for a recipe like this, there is no shame in using prepared Horseradish.
+It's convenient and there's no need to cry over condiment making.

 About $5 bucks on a restaurant menu LOL.
 But seriously, Both mayonnaise and aioli are just an emulsion of eggs and oil.

-Classically an aioli would be made with garlic and lemon but nowadays the lines of culinary liberties have blurred to the point were any flavored mayonnaise can be called an aioli.
+Classically an aioli would be made with garlic and lemon but nowadays the lines of culinary liberties have blurred to the point where any flavored mayonnaise can be called an aioli.